voorhoede/vue-capture-install-event/docs/v1/readme.md

 - `tag` ***String*** (*optional*) `default: 'div'`

-  Tha tag that the component should be rendered as
+  The tag that the component should be rendered as